TO VIEW LARGER Click on a photograph.

 Diameter : 14 cm

-Having trained in Kyoto, he went back to his hometown and opened the pottery in Kashima-shi, Saga prefecture.
-He found enlightened charm to Chinese Seiji and devotes himself to create original celadon today.
+Having trained in Kyoto, he returned home and opened the pottery studio with a gallery in Kashima-shi, Saga prefecture.
+He found enlightened charm to the Chinese Yaozhou celadon and devotes himself to make original one.